 Except when written permission has been granted, camera tripods, monopods, drones, and lights are prohibited on Fort Ticonderoga’s property.
 Selfie-sticks are not permitted in the museum.

-Notice: Visitors may be filmed, photographed, or recorded by Fort Ticonderoga for educational and promotional uses, including for posting on the Fort Ticonderoga’s website, social media and other public websites.
+Notice: Visitors may be filmed, photographed, or recorded by Fort Ticonderoga for educational and promotional uses, including for posting on Fort Ticonderoga’s website, social media, and other public websites.

 Does Fort Ticonderoga have an annual pass program?